 My name is Mo Fakhro (Mohamed Adel Fakhro).
-I am a businessman, a writer, and an academic; A father, a son, and a husband.

 I was born in 1978 to Adel Abdulla Fakhro, a Bahraini businessman, and Mona Yousif Almoayyed, a Bahraini business woman.
 Both of my parents are prominent business people whose families have a long business history of success in Bahrain, the Arabian Gulf, and India.